 Looking for the next great way to improve your life?
 So are millions of others.
-There’s a big market for self-help books, and some of them make big promises: helping you to be more successful, more confident, more assertive.
+There’s a big market for self-help books, and some of them make big promises: helping you to be more successful, more confident, and more assertive.

 But do they work?
 And how can you benefit the most from self-help books?
 Is changing your life really as easy as picking up a book?
 Maybe – if you learn to do it right.
 Self-help books can be a powerful tool when used properly.
 They are cheaper than therapy and can be just as effective.
 You can progress in your own time, and most people find it more comfortable than seeking professional help.

-Knowing when, how and why to benefit from self-help books will help you to avoid the pitfalls of fads and fake gurus, and get the most out of your time and money.
+Knowing when, how, and why to benefit from self-help books will help you to avoid the pitfalls of fads and fake gurus, and get the most out of your time and money.
 In this article, we’ll discuss the ins and outs of self-help books, to help you realize your full potential in your own time and without breaking the bank.